-The center section of the window was reproduced by Tiffany for windows in six other churches.
+The center section of the window – which is two inches thick, 30 feet long and 24 feet tall – was reproduced by Tiffany for windows in six other churches.

 Just to the right is a late 1880s or early 1890s window created as a memorial to Cyrus Hawley (yes, he of Hawley Road fame).
 This is a fun window to see up close as portions of the glass protrude out from the surface, giving it a nice textured three-dimensional feel.

 A little further along the east aisle is a pair of windows – an ornamental cross that is a memorial to Henrietta Colt and a wistful, purple-winged angel, that recalls a similar one Tiffany made for the Second Presbyterian Church in Chicago – that were part of the 1894 Columbian Exposition in the Windy City.